13 Gender Inequality Examples That Show How Women Still Aren’t Equal to Men

-Why it's better than ever to be a woman—except for these little imbalance issues the world still needs to work on.
+Why it's better than ever to be a woman—except for these imbalance issues the world still needs to work on

-Women’s rights have come a long way; there was a time when women couldn’t vote, own property, or serve in the military.
+Women’s rights have come a long way; there was a time when women couldn’t vote, own property or serve in the military.
 Imagine that!
-But, even though in the eyes of the law women and men are equal, there are still some areas of life where gender equality just doesn’t play out like it should.
+Since then, there have been countless impressive female firsts added to history books, and women have taken control of their own destinies, from opening their own businesses to spearheading powerful movements.
+But even though in the eyes of the law women and men are equal, there are still some glaring gender inequality examples that show equality just doesn’t play out like it should.

-The items considered a medical necessity—and therefore tax-exempt—isn’t as clear-cut as one might hope.
-But here’s what’s abundantly clear: Medications and supplies specifically for men often make the list while things many women consider essential don’t.
+The items considered a medical necessity—and therefore tax-exempt—aren’t as clear cut as one might hope.
+But here’s what’s abundantly clear: Medications and supplies specifically for men often make the list, while things many women consider essential don’t.
 “That women still have to fight for birth control coverage on insurance while men often have access to erectile dysfunction medication is an outrage,” says Kristin Anderson, PhD, a professor of psychology at the University of Houston-Downtown and author of Modern Misogyny.
-Currently 20 states have enacted legislation to end the so-called “Pink Tax” on tampons and sanitary pads.
-Then there are medications that cost more for women, like the popular hair-loss drug, Rogaine, which costs 40 percent more for women than it does for men, even though the medication is exactly the same.

-Less than 24 percent of members of congress are women
+Just 28% of members of Congress are women

-In 2020, 51 percent of Americans are women, yet we make up just 23.7 percent of our government representatives in congress and of the 26 women currently serving as Senators, only four are BIPOC.
-Why?
-“I think it comes down to two things: A lack of modeling, and stereotypes about what women should be,” says Elizabeth Lombardo, PhD, psychologist and author of Better Than Perfect.
-Women are often seen as being too soft or sensitive to be in the tough world of politics but the more women see other women killing it in politics, the more they’ll be inspired to step into leadership roles themselves, she explains.
-Thankfully, this situation is changing fast: In 2019, a record number of women were elected to Congress.
-For more inspiration, check out these 58 trailblazing women who made history.
+“I think it comes down to two things: a lack of modeling, and stereotypes about what women should be,” says Elizabeth Lombardo, PhD, psychologist and author of Better Than Perfect.
+Women are often seen as being too soft or sensitive to be in the tough world of politics, but the more women see other women killing it in politics, the more they’ll be inspired to step into leadership roles themselves, she explains.

-Men are more likely to receive higher salaries and raises than women in the same position
+Men are more likely to receive higher salaries and raises than women in the same positions

 Women are less likely to get promoted than men